Dirkster99/fsc/README.md

 # WPF File System Controls #

 This project contains the source code for an implementation of controls that are related to browsing files within an existing application.
 Go to: edi.codeplex.com to see the controls in full action (see Explorer tool window).

 This project contains:

   - A folder browser control to browse folders with a treeview in your file system
     - see: FolderBrowser/FolderBrowser/ViewModels/FolderViewModel.cs and FolderBrowser/FolderBrowser/Views/FolderBrowserView.xaml
+    - see /FolderBrowser/FolderBrowser/Readme.txt for more details

   - A path combobox control that lets you:
     - enter a path (with copy and paste) or